Allied Health

 Examination

-Medical assistants may assist the doctor during the physical examination of the patient.
-They may also prepare the patient for the examination, such as assisting with undressing and positioning the patient.
+Medical assistants may assist the doctor during the patient's physical examination.
+They may also prepare the patient for the examination, such as helping undress and position the patient.

 Administrative Duties of a Medical Assistant